 We have a private label credit card, which is administered by a third-party financial institution that owns the credit card receivable balances.
 We also have a Birks proprietary credit card, which we administer.
 Our credit programs are intended to complement our overall merchandising and sales strategy by encouraging larger and more frequent sales to a loyal customer base.
-Sales under the Birks private label credit card and the Birks inhouse credit card accounted for approximately 14.7% of our net sales during fiscal 2022 and 15.9% during fiscal 2021.
-These results reflect the launch of the Birks Prestige private label credit card program in April 2018.
-We have continued to implement attractive term plans during fiscal 2022.
+Sales under the Birks private label credit card and the Birks inhouse credit card accounted for approximately 15.6% of our net sales during fiscal 2023 and 14.7% during fiscal 2022.
+We have continued to implement attractive term plans during fiscal 2023.
 Sales under the Birks private label credit cards are generally made without credit recourse to us.